swamirekadi/rekadi_/README.md

 # rekadi_
-interested in embedded systems and vlci
+interested in embedded systems and vlsi